Rains and inadequate infrastructure lead to floods

 Understanding and improving Disaster Risk Reduction policy and practice

-The goal of the Alliance programme in Honduras is to improve governance of, and the legal framework for, Disaster Risk Reduction (DRR), particularly for floods.
-For this purpose, the programme seeks to identify and analyse the currently applicable Honduran regulatory framework for DRR and from this develop recommendations and proposals for improvements.
+The goal of the Alliance programme in Honduras was to improve the governance of and the legal framework for Disaster Risk Reduction (DRR).
+For this purpose, the programme analysed the current regulatory framework for DRR and from this develop recommendations and proposals for improvements using amongst others the IFRC’S Checklist on Law and Disaster Risk Reduction

 Achieving change through multi-sectoral collaboration